 The European Consensus on Development is a policy statement that commits the EU to eradicating poverty and building a fairer and more stable world.

-Made jointly by the 3 main EU institutions (Commission, Parliament and Council), the Consensus on Development identifies shared values, goals, principles and commitments which the Commission and EU governments will implement in their development policies:
+Made jointly by the European Commission, Parliament and Council, the 2005 European Consensus on Development identifies shared values, goals, principles and commitments which the Commission and EU governments will implement in their development policies.